Henry-WK/henry-wk.github.io/README.md

 Working under a graduate mentor, working to expand data visualization accessibility to older adults.
 Our study involves in person discussion with older adults on their issues with home displays.
 Currently writing a scholarly review highlighting related works, to be utilized in a publication for a September visualization conference.

-Skills include: academic writing in latex, reviewing literature, and research development.
+Skills:
+      + Academic writing in latex
+      + Reviewing literature
+      + Research development.

 ---